Controlling Ardour with OSC

 Feedback can also be set with /set_surface/feedback feedback.

-- 1 (or true) A positional fader based on the same math as Ardour's GUI.
-An Float from 0 to 1.
-Sent as /strip/fader SSID value
+- 3: A positional fader based on the same math as Ardour's GUI.
+A Float from 0 to 1.
+Sent as /strip/fader SSID value.

 Gainmode applies only to feedback values.
 The controller can choose which gain math to use by choosing to use the /*/gain or /*/fader path to send to Ardour.
 This makes sure a controller that doesn't set up Ardour's OSC can still use either math.
 The gainmode for feedback also determines the path Ardour uses for feedback so that the feedback messages match the control messages.